849183/DistributedSystemsLab/README.md

 ---

 ### 10.Logs
-There are no .logs files, the messages are redirected to STDOUT and collected by the orchestrer.
+There are no `.logs` files, the messages are redirected to STDOUT and collected by the orchestrer.

 ---
 ### 11. Admin processes
 Any administrative task (data base migrations…) must be executed as a unique and isolated process but always:
-•	Use the same codebase and config as the regular app processes.
+Use the same codebase and config as the regular app processes.
-At app/DB/db_init.sql and basic_commands.txt scripts information about administration processes can be found.
+At `app/DB/db_init.sql` and `basic_commands.txt` scripts information about administration processes can be found.

 ---

 ### 12. Processes
 Execute the app as one or more stateless processes.
 Any data that needs to persist must be stored in a backing service.
-At the tests/ it can be appreciated that the app runs as a light web process (uvicorn) and in a separate way the tests in another autonomous process (pytest tests/).
+At the `tests/ ` it can be appreciated that the app runs as a light web process (uvicorn) and in a separate way the tests in another autonomous process `(pytest tests/)`.